MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/progressive-web-apps/simulate-window-controls-overlay.md

 ---
-title: Simulate a Window Controls Overlay in a PWA's title bar
+title: Simulate a Window Controls Overlay in a PWA's title bar area
-description: Display content in a PWA's title bar using Window Controls Overlay.
+description: Display content in a PWA's title bar area by using the Window Controls Overlay API.
 author: MSEdgeTeam
 ms.author: msedgedevrel
 ms.topic: conceptual